EVENT

 Moderated by Janel B. Galvanek, Head of Department, Regional Peace Support, Berghof Foundation.

-The in-person event will be followed by refreshments and a networking opportunity.
+The in-person event was followed by refreshments and a networking opportunity.

-This event is co-organised by the Berghof Foundation, ZOIS, and KonKoop.
+This event was co-organised by the Berghof Foundation, ZOIS, and KonKoop.

 Media contact